For more information on many of these terms see http://www.pcwebopedia.com/

 Algorithm - a set of unambiguous steps for accomplishing a defined task.
 The algorithm has a definite starting and stopping point.
 It may contain decision points, but finite choices are given and the results of each choice clearly stated.
 Used when programming a computer, however, individuals use them every day, e.g. the steps one follows in starting a car.

 Alphanumeric - a description given to any letter or number.
-Directions may tell you to enter any “alphanumeric” character or a combination of alphanumerics.
+Directions may tell you to enter any “alphanumeric” character or a combination of alphanumeric characters.
 This would be interpreted to mean that any letter or number will be accepted by the computer.

-Alt+ - The alt key is a key on a computer keyboard.
-When you see an instruction written Alt+D or any other key including the shift key, hold down the alt key while depressing the other keys.
+Alt+ - The alt key is a key on the bottom of a PC computer keyboard.
+When you see an instruction written Alt+D or any other key, hold down the Alt key while depressing the other key or keys.

 ALU - see Arithmetic Logic Unit